MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 #### Environment-level enforcement actions

-When a Dataflex environment in a team approaches or hits the 2 GB capacity limit, the following actions will be taken:
+When a Teams environment in a team approaches or hits the 2 GB capacity limit, the following actions will be taken:
 - At 80% of the limit, the Teams users will see in the Teams maker experience a message informing them the capacity limit is about to be reached.
 At this point, customers are encouraged to either reduce storage usage or contact their admin for other options.
 - At 100% of the limit, any existing apps will continue to work, and existing apps will be allowed to be updated.
 However, new apps and flows will not be allowed to be created or installed as a result of having reached the capacity limit.